Founder's Story: Paralysis to Professional Dancer

 I discovered wheelchair dancing in 2014, and after doing some research, saw that it was very underdeveloped.
 My gut told me that it was my destiny to fill the gaps, and so came about Infinite Flow in March 2015.
 With the keywords INCLUSION, BREAKING BARRIERS, BEAUTY, and INNOVATION in mind, I ventured out to develop a professional wheelchair ballroom dance company, with the goal of creating the "Alvin Ailey of inclusive dance", and placed equal importance on community outreach along the way.

-Though we are still young and trying to figure it all out, in the last year and half I brought Infinite Flow's pro dance troupe to perform 50+ times, taught 150+ inclusive dance classes and workshops, and instructed 200+ wheelchair users.
+Though we are still young and trying to figure it all out, in the last couple years I brought Infinite Flow's pro dance troupe to perform 60+ times, taught 150+ inclusive dance classes and workshops, instructed 200+ wheelchair users, and we have global brands such as Red Bull, Facebook, Apple Inc, and Ovation TV as partners.
 Current ongoing programs include Infinite Flow's professional dance troupe; weekly community wheelchair dance classes; Infinite Flow Kids (a kids performance group); community outreach; and our newest program is #DanceForInclusion (initially #InfiniteInclusion) - a program focussed specifically on advocating on inclusion through dance and innovation.
-Receiving many messages from people around the world for us to come to their regions, I am in the process of writing a teacher training program to reach more people as well.
+(See our pilot flashmob HERE).
+Receiving many messages from people around the world for us to come to their regions, I am in the process of figuring out how I can train more dance educators to run inclusive dance programs.

 It's been an exciting startup journey, with much activity and publicity.
 However, hearing from many wheelchair users around the nation (and globe) asking if we would start a program in their region, and hearing mothers cry over the phone because their child in a wheelchair was not welcomed at their local dance school, I realized that there was a need for change beyond what I initially set out to do.
-Infinite Flow was not just a dance company, but a SOCIAL MOVEMENT FOR INCLUSION.
-In the fall of 2016, I rewrote Infinite Flow's mission statement to read "to mass market inclusion & accessibility through dance and innovation", and to launch and celebrate our new mission I put together our first #InfiniteInclusion flashmob on Nov 13, 2016.
-(See the viral video HERE).
+Infinite Flow was not just a dance company, but a SOCIAL MOVEMENT FOR INCLUSION, and we have a mission to empower people to #BeINFINITE through dance and human connection.

 I look forward to growing the company and moving our mission forward to mass market inclusion and accessibility through dance and innovation.
 If you would like to get involved in being part of or building Infinite Flow, please contact us at InfiniteFlowDance@gmail.com or 949-267-8751.
 Many Blessings!